 Tip # 6 – Find high-quality digital escape rooms

-Check out these digital escape rooms created by 2 Peas and a Dog.
+Find digital escape room resources created by 2 Peas and a Dog on Shopify CAD or Teachers Pay Teachers USD.
 These escape rooms are created in Google Forms and are very student-friendly and easily accessible.

 I love to use digital escapes as a summative activity after a major unit and before a test.
 The digital escapes I create are full of rigorous math problem-solving adventures that students love.
 You can find my math digital escapes for grades 3rd through 7th grade on my Teachers Pay Teachers store.
 You can see some of my escapes in action and my mini room transformations on my Instagram page.
 I would love for you to tag me on your adventures.